YasheerahYaqoot/ekf-slam-perception/README.md

 # EKF-SLAM with Occupancy Grid: A Comprehensive Framework for Autonomous Navigation in Complex Environments

-# EKF-SLAM with Occupancy Grid
-### A Comprehensive Framework for Autonomous Navigation in Complex Environments

 This repository provides a complete implementation of **Extended Kalman Filter SLAM (EKF-SLAM)** combined with **Occupancy Grid Mapping (OGM)** using the *Victoria Park Dataset*.
 It integrates GPS, odometry, and LiDAR sensor streams to perform robust localization, landmark association, and environment mapping.